adodge/squeal/README.md

 # `squeal`: SQL-Backed Message Queue

-Create and use a message queue using an RDB as the storage backend.
+A library implementing a message queue using a relational database as the storage backend.

 ## Why `squeal`?

-If you are doing a high-volume of message passing, this is unlikely to be a better option than a dedicated message queue, like Kafka, RabbitMQ, AWS SQS, etc.  `squeal` is targeting a scenario where you already have an RDB set up, and you just need a relatively light message queue.
+`squeal` is targeting a scenario where you already have a database set up, and you just need a relatively light message queue.
 It hasn't been benchmarked, but relational databases are pretty good actually, and you might be able to achieve a surprising amount of volume using this approach.

-If you're already paying to run a database, this will probably be cheaper than paying to run an additional message queue service, assuming you don't have to upgrade your database to meet the additional load.
+If you're already paying to run a database, this might be cheaper than paying to run an additional message queue service, assuming you don't have to upgrade your database to meet the additional load.

 ## Why not `squeal`?

-Maybe you don't need a message queue at all.  _Don't queue it, just do it._  In a world where you can spin up as many compute resources as you want, on demand, and pay by the second, executing a bunch of work in parallel could be almost exactly the same price as queuing it up and execuring it in serial.
+You might not need a message queue at all.  _Don't queue it, just do it._  In a world where you can spin up as many compute resources as you want, on demand, and pay by the second, executing a bunch of work in parallel could be almost exactly the same price as queuing it up and execuring it in serial.

-Or maybe it's not a big deal to set up something like Kafka or use SQS.
-In which case, go for it.
+If you are doing some heavy or complex message passing, this is unlikely to be a better option than a dedicated message queue, like Kafka, RabbitMQ, AWS SQS, etc.

 ## What database backends are supported?